How to Grow Your Twitch Channel and Build a Strong Following

 Underneath each stream is a section about the content creator and the channel itself.
 It typically includes an About Me section, schedule details, and maybe info about donating and subscribing.

 One of Twitch’s best features is that it allows you to include images in this section.
-These are fast to set up and implement.
+These are your stream panels and are fast to set up and implement.

 Streamers often use graphics as banners to highlight certain events or turn them into clickable buttons which lead to other places such as a Patreon or Twitter account.